-SnowmassWeaving in and out of the Snowmass downhill trails are some of the best cross country trails in the valley.
+SnowmassWeaving in and out of the Snowmass Bike Park downhill trails are some of the best cross country trails in the valley.
 Expresso, Silver Star, Rim Trail, Tom Blake, and Government are just a few of the many options a rider has to traverse not only Snowmass but all of Aspen.
-Please be aware that E-Bike are not allowed on cross country or downhill trails on Snowmass mountain.
+Please be aware that E-Bikes are not allowed on cross country or downhill trails on Snowmass.

-Renting a road bike is a pretty straight forward business.
-You’ll want skinny tires and drop handle bars, but aside from that, anyone at Four Mountain Sports will be able to get you set up with the right machine to let you dominate the roads and paved trails.
+Renting a road bike is a pretty straight-forward business.
+You’ll want skinny tires and drop handlebars, but aside from that, anyone at Four Mountain Sports will be able to get you set up with the right bike to let you dominate the roads and paved trails.

 The Rio Grande Trail is 42 miles of continuous-use trails that starts in Herron Park in downtown Aspen and goes to Glenwood Springs.
 Cyclists who opt for the Rio Grande can go west and east at leisure, but know that as the trail goes west toward Glenwood Springs it’s slightly downhill, making the way back to Aspen slightly uphill.

 Other paved bike trails include Owl Creek to Snowmass, the ABC Trail to the airport, and the High School Trail to Aspen High School and Aspen Highlands.